 But a funny thing happened in John Orlando’s courses when he started using VoiceThread — students began posting more than what was required, and they were far more engaged.
 In addition, he says, students reported that they enjoyed sharing their thoughts on what they were learning.

 A VoiceThread is a collaborative, multimedia slide show that holds images, documents, and videos.
 It allows users to navigate slides and leave comments in five ways – using voice (with a microphone or telephone), text, audio file, or video.
 Typically, the instructor loads his or her narrative slides and students can then add their comments at any point within the lecture.

-In the recent online seminar How to Engage Students with Interactive Online Lectures, Orlando, instructional resource manager at the Norwich University School of Graduate Studies, provided examples of VoiceThreads, and explained how to create one for your course.
+In a recent online seminar, Orlando, instructional resource manager at the Norwich University School of Graduate Studies, provided examples of VoiceThreads, and explained how to create one for your course.

 According to Orlando, the advantages of using VoiceThread for your online discussions include:

 - Student driven discussion: Discussion originates from the students themselves, and thus students tend to bring more of themselves into the conversation.
 Discussion is freer and more open, touching on a wider variety of issues.

 - A growing lecture: Discussion in a traditional online forum never leaves the classroom.